 The main data source for firm's demand of intermediate energy inputs, households's final energy consumption and the corresponding energy prices are the Supply and Use Tables (SUT) annually released by National Accounts.
+Notice that the prices integrated in the SUT system refer to the national accounts deflators.

 We explicitly account for the following energy assets referring to the NA product classification (CPA 2008): mining and quarrying (only for the part that includes coal, crude oil, and natural gas); coke and refined petroleum products; electricity, gas, steam and air conditioning supply.
 However, the information provided by NA refer only to the period 1995-2011 for current price variables, 1999-2011 for chain-linked and the related deflators.
 To include the energy block in MeMo-it we need to built a comprehensive dataset covering the extended time period 1970-2012.
 To this end we integrate the information from the USE tables with additional sources.
 A relevant source of information to extend the time series for quantities and prices of energy products, such as gas, oil and electricity, are: the National Energy Balance (NEB)3, the Italian electricity transmission operator (Terna), the producer price index of industrial products and the consumption price index of energy products (Istat).